matthewsimo/shaders-crashcourse/readme.md

 ## Organization

-Each example has it's own file, intended to be viewed and understood sequentially.
+Each example has its own file, intended to be viewed and understood sequentially.
 If there are unique or specific settings pertaining to a file, there will be a `json` file inside the `.vscode` directory.
 Just rename the file from `_[file number]_settings.json` to `settings.json` and everything the GLSL Canvas extension needs for that file will be in place.

 All uniforms and attributes are covered in the [extension documentation](https://github.com/actarian/vscode-glsl-canvas).
 All necessary texture files will be found in the `textures` directory.